alexpetrou94/alexandrospetrou/README.md

 - [ ] Change icon depending on browser theme
 - [ ] Make AuraSvgExporter README more presentable
-- [ ] Add CSS variables for chat UI
+- [x] Add CSS variables for chat UI
 - [x] Make TelegramClient a service
-- [ ] Make unsent messages distict with a different color
+- [ ] Make unsent messages distinct with a different color

 ## Learn
 - [ ] Research more about SignalR